-The PCB motor is my solution for trying to design a smaller, cheaper and easier to assemble brushless motor.
+My open source PCB motor is a smaller, cheaper and easier to assemble micro brushless motor.

-The motor's stator is a 6 spiral PCB coil in a star configuration.
-Although it has less torque compared to an iron core stator, it still suitable for high-speed applications.
+What unique about this motor design is that the stator is printed on a 4-layer PCB board.
+The six stator poles are spiral traces wounded in a star configuration.
+Although these coils produce less torque compared to an iron core stator, the motor is still suitable for high-speed applications.

 The current prototype has a 3d printed rotor with a 16mm diameter.